Saint Ursula: Cordula, Ursula's companion

 Cordula was, according to a legend in an edition of the Roman Martyrology presented in an English translation on a traditionalist Catholic website, one of Ursula's companions: "Being terrified by the punishments and slaughter of the others, Cordula hid herself, but repenting her deed, on the next day she declared herself to the Huns of her own accord, and thus was the last of them all to receive the crown of martyrdom".
 In his Albert the Great, Joachim Sighart recounts that, on 14 February 1277, while work was being done at the church of St John the Baptist (Johanniterkirche) in Cologne, Cordula's body was discovered; it was fragrant and on her forehead was written: Cordula, Queen and Virgin.
 When Albert the Great heard of the finding, he sang mass and transferred the relics.
 Later, Cordula's supposed remains were moved to Königswinter and Rimini.
 Cordula's head was claimed by the Cathedral of Palencia.
 She is listed in the Roman Martyrology on 22 October.

-Similarities with Sunniva

-There are striking parallels between the 11th-century legend of Ursula and the story of Sunniva of Selje.
-Their names were sometimes confused by contemporaries.
-Both saints were considered to be Christian princesses who fled their homeland by ship in order to postpone or avert an undesired marriage with a pagan king.
-Both were accompanied by a large group of associates, both became victims of hostile foes.
-The development of their legends may have been interdependent.
-The martyrdom of Sunniva, however, took place after the first draft of the Passio Ursulae.